smart-edge-open/specs/doc/applications-onboard/openness_howto.md

 ![OpenVino Output](howto-images/OpenVinoOutput.png)

-## OVS inter-app communication in Native mode
+## OVS inter-app communication in OnPrem mode

 Native Mode Docker deployment of Edge Node for On-Premise edge supports fast-path communication between deployed edge applications.
 This inter-app communication (IAC) is based on OVS/DPDK, information on how to enable support for this mode can be found in section ['7.3.2.
 Native IAC mode'](##https://github.com/otcshare/edgenode/blob/master/README.md#732-native-iac-mode ) of README.md file inside EdgeNode repository.